Glossary

 Cursor pagination

-A way to fetch long lists in stable chunks.
-Address history endpoints use it so apps can move through many transactions without one huge response.
+Fetching long lists in stable chunks.
+Address history endpoints use it so apps can walk through many transactions without one huge response.

 Accepting block

 The block that accepted a transaction into ordered history.
-Acceptance data is useful evidence, but apps still need confirmation and reorg handling rules.
+Acceptance data is evidence, but apps still need confirmation and reorg-handling rules on top of it.

 Roadmap terms